 Opportunity Cost

 When deciding whether or not to accept an hourly or daily rate, you should always weigh up the ‘opportunity cost’ of not taking a contract role.
-Like a residential landlord, for every tenant you decline, you’ll have to pay the bills without income until the next one turns up.
+Like a residential landlord, you’ll have to pay the bills without income for every tenant you decline until the next one turns up.

 Your negotiation skills

 If anyone ever needed proof that being an IT contractor involves more than technical ability, then the negotiation process is it.
-Your personality and sales ability will certainly influence the likelihood of negotiating successfully with your recruitment agency or end client.
-You need to appear professional, but firm when negotiating, but you should try not to appear overly keen and certainly not desperate.

 Conclusion

 Your ability to negotiate is based on factors you can’t control (particularly market conditions), and factors you can influence (such as your personal skills, and how ‘in demand’ you are as a contractor).
-Whether you’re looking for your first contract role, or you’re a veteran contractor, calculating your bargaining power at any given time, for any role, is perhaps the most important non-technical skill to develop.

 Our Partner Accountants

-Aardvark Accounting - Full personal service, incl.
-FreeAgent @ £76/month. |
+- Aardvark Accounting - Full personal service, incl.
+FreeAgent @ £89/month.

-Clever Accounts - Contracting experts - IR35 Flex - £104.50/month. |
+- Clever Accounts - Contracting experts - IR35 Flex - £104.50/month.

-SG Accounting - £54.50/month for 3 months + bespoke tax planning advice. |
+- SG Accounting - £59.50/month for 3 months + bespoke tax planning advice.